canonical/terraform-provider-maas/DEVELOPMENT.md

         git push origin feat/feature-name
         ```
 1. Submit a Pull Request:
-    1. Go to the original repository on GitHub.
+    1. Go to the your forked repository on GitHub.
-    1. Click "New Pull Request" and select your feature branch.
+    1. Click "New Pull Request".
+Select your feature branch to merge from your forked repo, into the master branch of the original repo.
     1. Ensure your PR includes:
        - A clear description of changes.
-       - Links to relevant issues (e.g., Fixes #123).
+       - Links to relevant issues (e.g., Fixes #113).
        - Passing tests, if applicable.
-2. Address Review Feedback.
+1. Address Review Feedback.
 Once approved, a maintainer will merge your PR. 🎉

 ## Commit messages